containrrr/shoutrrr/docs/services/overview.md

 # Services overview

-Click on the service for a more thorough explanation.
+Click on the service for a more thorough explanation. <!-- @formatter:off -->

 | Service                           | URL format                                                                                                                                      |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |